 construction.

-Example: A key labeled Transformation
+Example: A key labeled Transformation which

 accepts a 2x3 matrix is defined